 While owning a home is an aspiration for many households, rental housing provides serves several important functions in the local housing market.
 Rental housing provides flexibility and affordability for people looking to enter the local market, including first-time homebuyers and new residents looking to establish to the area.
 It provides an important option for people with changing life circumstances who would like to stay in the area, including young families looking to upsize and older residents looking to downsize.
-And it can even serve as a safety net to help people experiencing hardship maintain local ties to their community.
+And it can even serve as a safety net to help people experiencing hardship, helping people maintain local ties to their community.
 The Knox Housing Strategy seeks to increase rental options by encouraging smaller dwellings and apartments in appropriate areas.

-19.7% of Knox households rented their homes in 2016, compared to 30% of Greater Melbourne
+19.2 % of Knox households rented their homes in 2016, compared to 28.8% of Greater Melbourne

-4.6% of rental housing available in Knox was affordable for families in receipt of Centrelink in 2011
+4.2% of rental housing available in Knox was affordable for households in receipt of Centrelink in 2016